Road Warriors: American Wrestling Association (19841986)

 In 1984, the Road Warriors moved on to Verne Gagne's American Wrestling Association (AWA) along with their manager Paul Ellering.
 On August 25, 1984, they defeated The Crusher and Baron von Raschke for the AWA World Tag Team Championship.
 The Road Warriors were brought in by Gagne to work as heels, but their squash matches soon won over fans.
 They became the AWA's top draw throughout 1984 and 1985, feuding primarily with The Fabulous Ones and later The Fabulous Freebirds.
 The Warriors then began splitting their time between the AWA and Jim Crockett Promotions (JCP) where they started feuding with NWA World tag team champions The Russians, all while still holding the AWA belts (the AWA and various NWA members were co-promoting cards at the time, in an effort to compete with the World Wrestling Federation).
 Hawk and Animal eventually lost the AWA title to Jimmy Garvin and "Mr. Electricity" Steve Regal on September 29, 1985, due to the interference of the Freebirds.
 The Road Warriors' last appearance in the AWA was on April 20, 1986, at WrestleRock where they defeated the team of Garvin and Michael Hayes in a steel cage match.

-During their AWA stint the team became well known for using the Black Sabbath song "Iron Man" as their entrance theme.
+During their AWA stint the team became well known for using a re-arranged version of Black Sabbath's "Iron Man" titled "We are Iron Men" as their entrance theme.